Classic tabletop design looks great in game rooms or family rooms, with easy assembly.

 The most common finish on modern shuffleboard tables is epoxy resin.
 Other resins are less common, which makes your decision easy.
 However, you should carefully research the quality of the application of the resin.
 It should be poured over the wood, resulting in an even surface that is free of bumps or bubbles that could affect play.
-Most resin finishes are one-quarter inch thick and will last for decades.
-The manufacturer may offer a warranty for the resin to guarantee its performance.
+Most resin finishes are a quarter-inch thick and will last for decades.

 While the playing surface is the most important component of the table, the overall construction of the cabinet — the legs and frame — is important as well.